 - The superintendent shall develop procedures and requirements for awarding high school credit toward graduation for such courses.
-Credit towards graduation will be granted only for courses which are consistent with the policies and standards of the school district and State Board requirements, including the requirements of State Board of Education Policy GCS-M-001, which defines "Course for Credit." - 2.
+Credit towards graduation shall will be granted only for courses which are consistent with the policies and standards of the school district and State Board requirements, including the requirements of State Board of Education p-Policy GCSHSP-M-001, which defines "Course for Credit." - 2.
+The course must be approved in advance by the principal.
 The principal must approve the course in advance.
-Prior to granting approval, the principal shall determine whether the course is eligible for credit toward graduation in accordance with the procedures and requirements developed by the superintendent. - 3.
+Prior to granting approval, the principal shall determine whether the course is eligible being taken for credit will earn credit toward graduation in accordance with the procedures and requirements developed by the superintendent. - 3.
 The parent or guardian of the student must give permission for the course and the student must complete any forms required by the school district. - 4.
 A current member of the high school faculty must supervise a student enrolled in an on-line, dual enrollment, or correspondence course or independent study work.
 The level of supervision will vary depending on the option, and may range from coordinating registration to providing instructional support. - 5.
 Each course provider must be accredited by the Southern Association of Colleges and Schools or its regional equivalent.
 This requirement does not apply to courses approved for credit by the NC Virtual Public School. - 6.
-Enrollment of a student in a course is the responsibility of the student and the student's parent or guardian.
-Except as provided elsewhere in this policy, all special fees and charges and any special transportation needs required are the responsibility of the student and his or her parent or quardian.
+Enrollment of a student in a course is the responsibility of the student and the student's his/her parent or guardian.
+Except as provided elsewhere in this policy, all special fees, and charges and any special transportation needs required of the student are the responsibility of the student and his or her parent/ or guardian.

-- 7. For a student to receive credit for towards high school graduation, the school at which the course is offered must provide such essential information as is generally included in official transcripts of school records.
-This information must include: - a. a description of the content and subject matter covered by the course: - b. the number of clock hours of instruction in the course; and - c. the student's achievement or performance level in the course.
+- 7. For a student T to receive credit for towards high school graduation, the school from at which the course is offered must provide such essential information as is generally included in official transcripts of school records.
+This information must includes: - a. a description identification of the content of and subject matter covered by the course: - b. the number of clock hours of instruction in the course; and - c. the student's achievement or performance level in the course.